cometecti/cometecti/README.md

 i hang out around spawn! various locations but all at spawn :-P
 </br>i'm usually offtab . but whisper me and ill probably come back!
+</br>i am professionally diagnosed autism and adhd, please be patient with me.

 ------------------------------------------------------------------